mayank-nebula/LG-Chatbot/README.md

                 # Set the sentinel value to indicate full initialization
                 shm.buf[0] = 1
                 print(f"Loaded pkl file to shared memory: {SHM_NAME}.")

+                # Notify other workers that the memory is initialized
+                with condition:
+                    condition.notify_all()

             except FileExistsError:
                 # If FileExistsError occurs, another worker already created the shared memory